deeppavlov/DeepPavlov/docs/features/models/re.rst

    <details>
    <summary><a>Some details on DocRED corpus English RE model was trained on</a></summary>

-The model was trained on DocRed English corpus for document-level relation extracton task.
+The English RE model was trained on DocRED English corpus.
 It was constructed from Wikipedia and Wikidata and is now the largest human-annotated dataset for document-level RE from plain text.

 As the original DocRED test dataset containes only unlabeled data, while we want to have labeled one in order to perform evaluation, we decided to:
 1. merge train and dev data (= labeled data)